puraminy/nodcast/README.md

 ## other features

-Nodreader has many other features, which you can discover when you work with it.
+NodCast has many other features, which you can discover when you work with it.
 Some hotkeys are listed below.
 They are accessible when you open an article.
 You can hit h to see the following list.

 ```
  Down)          expand the selection to the next sentence